dupontdenis/myResume/readme.md

 # HTML Resume

+## Live Demo

+The project "My resule" can be found at: [https://dupontdenis.github.io/myResume/](https://dupontdenis.github.io/myResume/)

 ## Description

 This project is a responsive HTML resume that uses CSS Flexbox for layout.
 It's designed to provide a concise overview of my skills, experience, and education.